-Your doctor may make an evaluation based on your signs and symptoms or may refer you to a sleep disorder center.
-There, a sleep specialist can help you decide on your need for further evaluation.
+You're likely to be referred to a sleep disorder center.
+There, a sleep specialist can help you determine your need for further evaluation.

-Such an evaluation often involves overnight monitoring of your breathing and other body functions during sleep.
-Home sleep testing may also be an option.
-Tests to detect sleep apnea may include:
+An evaluation often involves overnight monitoring of your breathing and other body functions during sleep testing at a sleep center.
+Home sleep testing also might be an option.
+Tests to detect sleep apnea include:

 - Nocturnal polysomnography.
 During this test, you're hooked up to equipment that monitors your heart, lung and brain activity, breathing patterns, arm and leg movements, and blood oxygen levels while you sleep.

 Home sleep tests.
 Your health care provider might provide you with simplified tests to be used at home to diagnose sleep apnea.
 These tests usually measure your heart rate, blood oxygen level, airflow and breathing patterns.
 Your provider is more likely to recommend polysomnography in a sleep testing facility, rather than a home sleep test, if central sleep apnea is suspected.

 If the results aren't typical, your provider might be able to prescribe a therapy without further testing.
 Portable monitoring devices sometimes miss sleep apnea.
 So your health care provider might still recommend polysomnography even if your first results are within the standard range.